-Developing effective, nontoxic antifungals is very difficult due to fungi being eukaryotic organisms and thus more closely related to humans than other microbes, such as bacteria.
-Currently, there are only three classes of antifungal drugs on the market: polyenes, azoles, and echinocandins.
-This makes treatment options limited for patients with systemic fungal infections like invasive aspergillosis or candidiasis.
+Traditionally, there have only been three classes of antifungal drugs on the market.
+Treatment options are limited for patients with systemic fungal infections like invasive aspergillosis or candidiasis.

 Over the last 20 years, there has been much publicity about antimicrobial resistance and the problems it can cause.
-However, the majority of this information has focused on antibacterial resistance and to a lesser extent antiviral resistance.
-While often overlooked, antifungal resistance is also a serious, emerging problem.
+However, most efforts have focused on antibacterial and antiviral resistance.
+While often overlooked, antifungal resistance is also a serious emerging problem.

-Although localized fungal infections of the skin, nails, and genital areas are fairly common in humans, we have a natural resistance to developing serious, systemic fungal infections.
-This means that most patients who become infected with a fungus have another medical condition that compromises their immune system.
+Although localized fungal infections of the skin, nails, and genital areas are fairly common in humans, our immune system can generally prevent us from developing serious, systemic fungal infections.
+This means that most patients who become seriously infected with a fungus have another medical condition that compromises their immune system.

-To turn the tables and provide very sick patients with more treatment options, a small number of biotech companies in the UK and US are developing innovative new treatment options.
+To turn the tables, a small number of biotech companies are developing innovative new treatment options for these patients.

 Polyenes, the oldest of the three main antifungal drug classes, target fungal cholesterol.
 The most commonly used member of this class is amphotericin B. While it radically improved options for patients when it was approved in the late 1950s, it is associated with serious and sometimes life-threatening side effects, including fever, inflammation of the heart, and kidney problems.
 As a result, these drugs have limited applicability.

 “You typically are susceptible to a fungal infection when you’re hospitalized for something else.
 And if you’re hospitalized for something else, you’re typically on a number of other drug regimens,” said Stein.
-As this enzyme metabolizes many drugs, drug-drug interactions are a problem with azoles and can contribute to adverse events such as liver toxicity.
+As this enzyme metabolizes many drugs, interactions between azoles and other drugs can contribute to adverse events such as liver toxicity.